Synvani/synvani.github.io/_posts/2024-09-20-avata-in-the-dark.md

 _Recommended orientation for 3D printing_

 ### Attachment
-Now with a few printed models and the LEDs at hand, I needed to attach them together – this was easily done with **outdoor-rated double-sided tape**.
+Now with a few printed models and the LEDs at hand, I needed to attach them together – this was easily done with outdoor-rated double-sided tape.
 Good quality tape designed to work in heat and moisture conditions will hold forever (not much stress on the bond since our parts are quite lightweight).
-It is actually very likely to outlast the drone itself.
+The bond is actually very likely to outlast the drone itself.

 Here are some final pictures of the LEDs and mounts: